synterra/addictioncode/README.md

 foreach thought in currentThoughts print thought.idea

-> "I'll have a beer.",
+> I'll have a beer.
-> "I should drink alcohol.",
+> I should drink alcohol.
-> "I'll order a shot too.",
+> I'll order a shot too.
-> "I should drink alcohol.",
+> I should drink alcohol.
-> "I'll order more beers and shots.",
+> I'll order more beers and shots.
-> "I should drink alcohol.",
+> I should drink alcohol.
-> "I'm feeling dizzy.",
+> I'm feeling dizzy.
-> "I should drink alcohol.",
+> I should drink alcohol.
-> "I can't walk straight.",
+> I can't walk straight.
-> "I should drink alcohol."
+> I should drink alcohol.
 ```

 An addict who continues this pattern will inevitably end up in a psychiatric institution, in jail, or dead.